Card-Forge/forge/README.md

 - Go to the project location on your machine.
 Run Maven to download all dependencies and build a snapshot.
 Example for Windows & Linux: `mvn -U -B clean -P windows-linux install`

--

 # Eclipse

 ## Project Setup

 - Follow the instructions for cloning from Gitlab.
 You'll need a Gitlab account setup and an SSH key defined.
+If you are on a
-I'm on a windows machine and use Putty with TortoiseGit.
+  Windows machine you can use Putty with TortoiseGit.
 Run puttygen.exe to generate the key -- save the private key and export the OpenSSH public key.
 If you just leave the dialog open, you can copy and paste the key from it to your Gitlab profile under
   "SSH keys".